Product Management Definition– Why Product Management?

 Only if someone has overall responsibility for the product, a complete overview of the market, production and market communication problems can be identified and solved together with the teams, so that in the end the product success is the result.

-If you have several roles in product management, the definitions can be more specific.
+If you have several roles in product management, definitions can be more specific.
 You can read this in detail in the example job descriptions for product management because each role in product management is defined somewhat differently.

 About the author